· ·

 Large sliding glass doors or bifold partitions erase the boundaries between your interior lounge and the exterior patio.
 This design philosophy maximizes your square footage and invites the refreshing sea breeze to circulate freely through the house.

-To master Modern Mediterranean Home Ideas for Coastal Living, ensure your patio materials match your indoor flooring for a visual extension.
-This continuity encourages a lifestyle centered around nature and open-air relaxation throughout the entire year.
+To master modern Mediterranean home ideas for coastal living, ensure your patio materials match your indoor flooring.
+This seamless visual extension encourages a lifestyle centered around nature and open-air relaxation throughout the entire year.

 6#.
 Woven Rattan and Wicker Accents